rstorsauce/Exaggerate/README.md

 The swaggerfile should be in the root directory.
 Creates two files, `routes.ex` and `endpoints.ex`, which are in `$ROOT/lib/$MODULE` where module is generated from the swaggerfile prefix.

+## response encoding.

+the default response encoding for JSON is Poison.